Grand Rapids, Michigan Therapists

 Despite some statistics that can seem troubling, there are mental health resources available in Grand Rapids.
 These include independent care providers, hospitals and treatment centers, and nonprofit organizations.

 One example of a nonprofit organization in the area is the Mental Health Foundation of West Michigan.
-This nonprofit offers access to a crisis line, a suicide prevention hotline, and they help people find local mental health care in the area.
+This nonprofit offers access to a crisis line and a suicide prevention hotline, and they help people find local mental health care in the area.
 There is also a group called Network180, which serves more than 50,000 people in Kent County each year through a network of care.
 They connect people with resources if they’re struggling with not only mental illness but also substance use disorders and developmental disabilities.

 Grand Rapids Therapist Directory

 Whether you’re looking for mental health care for a specific condition such as depression or anxiety, or you have another treatment need, such as family or marriage counseling, knowing where to turn to find an excellent provider can be one of the most challenging steps of getting help.
 That’s why we put together the above therapist directory for Grand Rapids.